-Scott Cappos enters his third year as Nebraska’s throws coach in 2017.
-Cappos joined the Husker staff as the team’s throws coach in the fall of 2014 and has had more than 100 athletes qualify for the NCAA Championships (preliminary round and finals) in his 20-plus years of collegiate coaching.
+Scott Cappos enters his fourth year as Nebraska’s throws coach in 2018.
+Cappos joined the Husker staff as the team’s throws coach in the fall of 2014 and has had more than 100 athletes qualify for the NCAA Championships (preliminary round and finals) in his 21 years of collegiate coaching.
 He has coached more than 50 athletes to conference championships and All-America honors in the shot put, discus, javelin, hammer, weight throw, long jump, high jump, heptathlon and decathlon.

 Cappos made his mark on the program in his first year with the Huskers in 2015.
 He guided Firestone to the Big Ten Outdoor javelin title with a school-record throw of 184-3 (56.15m).
 He also led Will Lohman and Percy to second-team All-America honors in the hammer throw and discus, respectively.
 Firestone also qualified for nationals in the javelin, as did Lohman in the shot put.
 Lohman broke his then-hammer throw school record twice in the outdoor season.
 Meanwhile, Percy, a native of Ventnor, England, was named the UK’s top freshman athlete competing in the NCAA in 2015.